MultiSafepay/docs/content/payments/methods/banks/bancontact/integration-and-testing.md

     - /payment-methods/bancontact/bancontact-testing
 ---

-To integrate Bancontact using our API, see API Reference - [Bancontact](/api/#bancontact).
+To process Bancontact payments via our API, see API Reference - [Bancontact](/api/#bancontact).

 For the Bancontact logo, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).